webpack-contrib/transform-loader/README.md

         loaders: [
             {
                 test: /\.js$/,
-                loader: "transform?brfs"
+                loader: "transform-loader?brfs"
             }
         ]
     }
 }
 ```

 The loader is applied to all JS files, which can incur a performance hit with watch tasks.
-So you may want to use `transform/cacheable?brfs` instead.
+So you may want to use `transform-loader/cacheable?brfs` instead.

 ## License